kurniawano/pyeasythymio/README.md

 ## Requirements

 First, you need to make sure that you have [Thymio Suite](https://www.thymio.org/download-thymio-suite/) downloaded.
+Before you run any Python script with `pyeasythymio` library, open and run the Thymio Suite.
+You can leave it at the background while writing your code in Python.
+At the bottom left of Thymio Suite, make sure you can see "Discovery service enabled".
+This allows your computer to find and connect to the Thymio-II robot.

 ## Usage